graphql-hive/graphql-conf-2025-gateway-workshop/SLIDES.md

 ### Query Protection 🛡️

 - Maximum query depth limits
-- Query complexity analysis
 - Character count restrictions
+- _And much more..._

 <!--
-- But there's more!
+- But there's more security beyond authentication and authorization!
 - Beyond authentication and authorization, we need to protect against abuse
-- Which features help with that?
 - Rate limiting prevents abuse at multiple levels of your system
+- The `@rateLimit` directive lets you protect specific heavy fields - for example, you could rate limit an expensive search operation while allowing normal queries to flow freely
-- Query protection stops malicious deep nested queries that could overwhelm your servers,
+- Query protection stops malicious deep nested queries that could overwhelm your servers
-- for example, someone could write a query that goes 50 levels deep and crashes your API.
+- For example, someone could write a query that goes 50 levels deep and crashes your API
+- We have many more query protection features available like complexity analysis and alias limits, but we'll showcase these two to get you started with secure defaults
 - These features are essential if you're exposing APIs publicly -->